NxPKG/khulnasoft-docs/content/support/Third-Party Software/Others/Using Kubernetes on GKE and AWS with Cloudflare Load Balancer.md

 It will automatically create four nameserver (NS) records.
 You must then set up your NS records in the parent domain, so that records in the domain will resolve.

-As Authoritative DNS for my domain usualwebsite.com I am using Cloudflare DNS.
+As Authoritative DNS for my domain usualwebsite.com I am using Khulnasoft DNS.
 Just simply [add four NS records](/dns/manage-dns-records/how-to/create-dns-records/) under your DNS provider.

 To check if your records were added correctly run the following command: